What If … Consumers Took More Extreme Measures to Help Drive Sustainable Behaviour?

 Educational systems may change to instill sustainable behaviour.

-There may be a greater push for educational systems to incorporate sustainable practices into curriculums.
+There may be a greater push for educational systems to incorporate sustainable practices into curriculums(link is external).
 As the need grows, classrooms and campuses may transform into “living laboratories” and serve as examples of efficient systems that would not deplete or exploit resources or people.
 This could result in a growing culture of inquiry that combines current best practices of teaching and learning with the content, core competencies, technologies, and habits required for students to actively participate in creating a sustainable future.1

 Governments may adopt new policy tools to promote sustainable citizen behaviour.